ur5us/insomnia.rest/content/blog/progress-report-4.md

 tags: ["company", "progress"]
 ---

-[Last Month's Recap](/blog/progress-report-3) was fairly uneventful due extremely low app usage during the holiday season.
+[Last Month's Recap](/blog/progress-report-3) was fairly uneventful due to extremely low app usage during the holiday season.
 Thankfully, usage is back up this month and things are looking great!
 Insomnia crossed last month's failed goal of **$100 MRR** and also **surpassed 3,000 daily active users**.